 UNICEF and Its Partners Can Eradicate Polio

 Since the inception of the Global Polio Eradication Initiative in 1988, the number of annual polio cases has dropped dramatically—from 350,000 to 223 cases in 2012.
 That's nearly a 100% reduction.
+In March 2014, the World Health Organization certified India as polio-free — one of history's great public health achievements.

 Much work remains to ensure that this progress is permanent.
 Polio is a crippling and sometimes fatal illness that strikes children, particularly those under the age of 5.
 There is no cure, but there is a safe and effective vaccine.
 Childhood immunization is the key to eradication.